For every item purchased, 10% will be donated to Support the CUE Center to help find Missing Persons.

 Community United Effort, CUE Center for Missing Persons has put together its own task force made up of several experts in the field of the UNID, missing persons and researchers form various regions, meeting for the first time last night.

 PURPOSE: The project is called “Long Haul Territory Killer”.
 We hope to combine all the cases we have first hand knowledge of, compiled together with existing case facts, interviews and information gathered over the years in reference to any links to John Wayne Boyer.The team has already publicly named a few cases of concern and have reached out to a some investigators on cold cases this past week.

 OBJECTIVE: The team will be erecting a web site in an effort to aid investigators on a nation level with tips, cases submissions and facts to help identified cases of unsolved homicides, unidentified decedents and active missing person cases that have lingered for years across the nation.

 Long Haul: a journey over a long distance, esp one involving the transport of goods

-If you have direct experience with CUE Center For Missing Persons, share your knowledge and help other people discover CUE, a nonprofit who is making a difference.
+Tell us who you are a donor, search or event volunteer, a family who has received a service, volunteered in the office or served on the board of directors; support the cause, thank you.
+If you have direct experience with the CUE Center For Missing Persons, share your knowledge and help other people discover CUE, a nonprofit who is making a difference.

 Community United Effort – charity reviews, charity ratings, best charities, best nonprofits, search nonprofits